Silo Workspace

 Prototyping

-Our goal was to rebuild Silo for Research as a modular, widget-based system.
-Users could still leverage isolated research sessions in our cloud browser while customizing their dashboard with additional tools and third-party integrations, optimizing productivity.
-These modular elements included an RSS intel feed, Silo cloud storage, and integration with Authentic8’s Collector product.
-This was the functionality planned for inclusion at launch.
+The goal was to build Silo Workspace as a modular, widget-based system.
+Users could conduct isolated research sessions in the cloud browser while customizing their dashboard with additional tools and third-party integrations.
+Planned features at launch included an RSS intel feed, Silo cloud storage, and integration with Authentic8's Collector product.

-We began by working closely with the engineering team, utilizing an open-source map that allowed for rapid customization.
-Wireframes were developed to explore how users might interact with varying widget configurations, emphasizing clarity and prioritization of key information.
-Low-fidelity prototypes were created, focusing on functional content for each widget, while maintaining consistency with Authentic8’s existing branding.
+We worked closely with the engineering team around an open-source map that allowed for rapid customization.
+From there, wireframes explored how users might interact with different widget configurations, followed by low-fidelity prototypes that focused on the functional content of each widget while staying consistent with Authentic8's existing branding.

 Color and Typography

-After several iterations, I landed on a neutral color spectrum that complemented our core purple brand color, brightened for a more modern, striking appearance.
-The palette was further expanded with greys, blacks, and additional accent colors for file type differentiation.
-For product purposes the brand purple would be relegated to main branding, call to actions and headline icons.
+After several iterations, I landed on a neutral color spectrum that complemented our core purple, brightened for a more modern appearance.
+The palette expanded to include greys, blacks, and accent colors for file type differentiation, with purple reserved for main branding, CTAs, and headline icons.

 Icons